afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

 ## Instructions:
 ### How to Start the program
 From the root folder of this project, in the command line of your terminal...
+Type: chmod +x lib/seed.py (to unlock permisions)
+Type: lib/seed.py (to populate the database.
+Otherwise the game will be empty.)
 Type: chmod +x lib/main.py (to unlock permisions)
 Type: lib/main.py